Two private equity groups submit bids for Hutchison fixed-line unit: sources

 A final decision on the sale process is likely to be taken by HGC as soon as next week, said the people, who requested anonymity because the transaction details have not been released publicly.

+Both the companies have now decided to drop out of the race to acquire HGC because of concerns over valuations and potential anti-trust regulatory hurdles, two of the people said, declining to give details.

+Hong Kong-based CITIC Telecom International Holdings Ltd, however, is still weighing a bid for the HGC business and is expected to take a final decision by end of this week, they said.

-Representatives for MBK and HGC declined to comment.
-TPG and I Squared Capital did not immediately respond to requests for comment.
+Representatives for MBK, HGC and HKBN declined to comment.
+TPG, I Squared Capital, SmarTone and CITIC Telecom did not immediately respond to requests for comment.

+MBK Partners has a long track record of investing in Asian technology, media and telecommunications assets, including Taiwanese network TV operator China Network Systems, cable television network Gala TV and Japanese software maker Yayoi.

+TPG has also invested in a wide range of telecom companies in Asia, including telecommunications service provider Asia Netcom, now known as Pacnet, and Japan Telecom, now known as SoftBank Telecom.

 Reporting by Sumeet Chatterjee and Prakash Chakravarti; Additional reporting by Kane Wu, Carol Zhong and Elzio Barreto; Editing by Christopher Cushing